mladenqdev/yt-trackback/README.md

 # YT Trackback

 YT Trackback is a Chrome extension that helps you recover lost videos from your YT playlists.
-If you're like me and you don't use Spotify, Tidal, Deezer, or other popular music platforms—but instead carefully curate your playlists on YouTube, you've probably faced the frustrating moment when you open a playlist after a while, only to find that some videos are missing, with no way to know which ones!
+If you're like me and you don't use Spotify, Tidal, Deezer, or other popular music platforms, but instead carefully curate your playlists on YouTube, you've probably faced the frustrating moment when you open a playlist after a while, only to find that some videos are missing, with no way to know which ones!
 That's why I created YT Trackback: to help you identify, track, and recover information about unavailable videos in your YouTube playlists.

 ---